-Not only is there the embarassment to contend with, but what if you are unable to get it out of their mouth and they actually swallow it?
-Is it harmful for them to eat grass, poop, dirt and other things, and why do they do it?
+Not only is there the embarrassment to contend with, but what if you are unable to get it out of their mouth and they actually swallow it?
+Is it harmful to them to eat grass, poop, dirt, and other things, and why do they do it?

 Disclaimer: This post may contain affiliate links.
 We only recommend high-quality products that are used and recommended by real owners.
 If you use these links to buy something we earn a small commission.

 Your Cocker Spaniel eats things like poop, stones, grass, and dirt because it is a natural tendency for dogs to forage and explore through their environment with their mouths.
 There can also be other contributing factors like boredom, stress, anxiety, or nutritional deficiencies.

 Keep reading as we discuss some of the most popular inedible dinner delights that your Cocker Spaniel might turn to.
 You will learn if they are dangerous to your dog, and tips and tricks on what you can do to encourage them to stop.

 Why Does My Cocker Spaniel Eat Things it Shouldn’t?